 A CDN is a network of thousands of servers distributed to data centers around the world.
 These services help deliver content to users fast.
 They do this by automatically duplicating data and using intelligent routing algorithms to find the fastest path to any given viewer.

 This process speeds up delivery, reduces buffering and lagging issues, and further minimizes latency.
 It also provides a level of redundancy, security, and scalability so that your video can reach any size audience.

-As we’ve written before, not all CDNs are created equal.
+Not all CDNs are created equal.
 Some are much smaller and slower than others, and some CDNs don’t support live streaming video at all.
-Dacast works with Akamai.
-Akamai is a market leader in the CDN space and was actually the first CDN ever to be created.
-Today, it is still the largest CDN in the world with more than 240,000 servers in a global network spanning 130+ countries.
+Dacast works with Limelight, which is regarded as one of the most reliable CDNs on the market.

-Hopefully, this blog has introduced you to the topic of low latency video streaming.
-We truly believe that Dacast’s low latency offerings and other features make it the best video platform on the market today.
+Dacast’s low latency streaming platform and other features make it the best solution on the market today.

 If you’re looking for a platform today, we can help you get started.
 We offer a white-label video hosting and live streaming platform and a 30-day free trial (no credit card required)!
 That way, you can test out all the features before making a commitment.
 We’d love to get you set up today!

 Do you have further questions or comments about these software applications?
 We’d love to hear from you in the comment section below.
 For regular live streaming tips and exclusive offers, you can join the Dacast LinkedIn group.